vhidvz/vscode-typescript-library-boilerplate/README.md

 ### Other features

-- The fresh `.npmignore` file was added.
+- Fresh `.npmignore` file was added.